 Students may schedule up to 18 hours per semester (13 in the Summer) without special permission.
-A student who wishes to accelerate his or her study by taking more than 18 hours in a semester (or 13 in the Summer) must have a written overload request approved by the dean of the school of the major.
-In general, a student must have been at Clayton State University for at least two semesters and have achieved an overall B average before an overload will be approved, although the dean may make exceptions in special circumstances.
+A student who wishes to accelerate his or her study by taking more than 18 hours in a semester (or 13 in the Summer) must have a written overload request approved by the dean or associate dean of the school of the major.
+In general, a student must have been at Clayton State University for at least two semesters and have achieved an overall B average (3.0 GPA) before an overload will be approved although the dean/associate dean may make exceptions in special circumstances.